Collaborative Research Project 8

 Current plans include

-• Expansion of work to long-COVID: Data from the MIDC will be utilized to develop and test a tool that will leverage radiomics and deep learning to predict long-Covid in patients diagnosed with Covid utilizing transfer learnings from our current models to predict more immediate model outcomes, and investigating whether these are related or independent to further development of long-Covid symptoms
+• Expansion of work to chronic diseases in which medical imaging plays a role: Data from MIDRC will be utilized to develop and test a tool that will leverage radiomics and deep learning to predict outcome utilizing transfer learnings from our current models to predict more immediate model outcomes, and investigating whether these are related or independent to further development of disease symptoms

 CRP8a.png